2 seasons available

 Professional gambler Jake Romer wins big in a poker game, taking thousands of dollars in IOUs from Jim Caldwell, an ex-lawman, who had planned to buy cattle for his ranch in Texas.
 Convinced he's been cheated, Caldwell and his men hold-up the Cattleman Association and take their money along with $100,000 belonging to other cattlemen that was stored in the safe.
 Although Bill Longley hates Romer and rode with Caldwell years ago, he agrees to join the posse to capture his old friend.

 Bill Longley meets an old, but beautiful, friend who currently owns the local saloon and is happy to renew her acquaintance.
-This angers the local land baron, who has a proprietary interest in the young lady, and he tries to goad his college-educated son into killing Longley to earn the first notch on his gun.

 While sleeping by his campsite, Bill is startled by sounds of movement in the underbrush.
 He investigates and finds a young boy who is so frightened that he can't talk.
 On the road to town, Bill is confronted by two henchmen who try to force Bill to turn the boy over to them; in the ensuing gunfight, Bill kills one of the gunslingers.
 Bill learns that the lad's father had a gold mine and just struck it rich; he reasons that the miner had been killed by the henchmen and the only witness to the cr